Pituri: Pharmacology

 At first, nicotine acts as a stimulant, boosting the production or availability of chemicals such as acetylcholine, norepinephrine, dopamine, beta-endorphin and serotonin in the brain and other parts of the body.
 After sustained use, though, the body's ability to maintain heightened levels of these chemicals is temporarily exhausted and nicotine begins to act as a depressant and in high doses may induce stupor or trance.

 Trade

 In traditional Aboriginal Australia there was an extensive network of trade routes across the continent and pituri was bartered for such goods as boomerangs, spears, shields and ochre.

 Dubousia hopwoodii was collected from the Mulligan River region by the Wangka-Yutyurru, Wangkamadla, Wangkangurru and Yarluyandi peoples.
-They mixed the dried leaves and twigs with ash and packed the mixture into unique D-shaped woven bags for trade.
+For trade, they mixed the dried and ground leaves and twigs with ash and packed the mixture into unique D-shaped woven bags made from vegetable fibre and human hair twine.

 Name

 The word pituri is of Ngaanyatjarra origin, while mingkuḻ-pa is from Yankunytjatjara.
 In Western Desert language the consonants p and b are interchangeable, as are t and d, and early European writers employed a wide variety of spellings.

-The term is used by Aboriginal Australians to refer not only to the leaf or the mixture of ash and leaf that is chewed but also to the shrubs and trees that are the sources of the ash and leaf.
+These terms are used by Aboriginal Australians to refer not only to the leaf or the mixture of ash and leaf that is chewed but also to the shrubs and trees that are the sources of the ash and leaf.

+Some authors use the term, "pituri", to refer only to the plant Duboisia hopwoodii and its leaves and any chewing mixture containing its leaves.